top of page

 Then, in 2012, Lindsey Kennedy, Nicola Osborne and Rachel Sheridan, who had all recently moved to London, decided to see if there was sufficient interest to get a team off the ground.
 Advertising heavily at DERT 2012 (which was in London), and supplemented by the contacts from Simon and Kat, they found enough women interested in dancing to set up a regular practice.
 Thrales lent us some swords to get us started and the rest is history.

-We have many of the original members in the team still and it is really down to them that we have survived and developed as well as we have.
+We have many longstanding members in the team still and it is really down to them that we have survived and developed as well as we have.

 Tower Ravens rapper at their first DERT 2013